 Time for review

-The WSIB may review the LOE benefits up to 24 months after the expiry of the 72-month period, if the worker is involved in health care measures and/or WR activities.
-The final review must be completed by the end of the 24-month period, or sooner if either the health care measures or WR activities have been completed.
+The WSIB may review the LOE benefits up to 24 months after the expiry of the 72-month period, if the worker is involved in health care measures and/or RTW activities.
+The final review must be completed by the end of the 24-month period, or sooner if either the health care measures or RTW activities (including RTW plans without training) have been completed.

-If the worker is involved in a WT plan through the 72-month period, LOE benefits can continue.
-The final review must occur within 30 calendar days of the WT plan completion (i.e., by the 31st day post-WT plan completion).
+If the worker is involved in a RTW plan (with training) through the 72-month period, LOE benefits can continue.
+The final review must occur within 30 calendar days of the plan completion (i.e., by the 31st day post RTW plan completion).
 If the worker is not working at that point, see “When final review occurs before the worker is able to find a job” above.

 Significant deteriorations post 72 months